 The director explores Berlin with her grandmother, in search of a notorious 1920s café that her family used to own.
 Speaking to the locals of the time, the two discover a very different story to that of their family.
 A tale about the disappointment and expectation of family fictions, as Mor strives to create a new story about her grandmother surrounding the curious history of the Café Nagler.

 In Defense of Food (USA, 2015) Dir.
 Michael Schwarz

-Michael Pollan, journalist and activist, returns in this PBS documentary to talk about what to eat to be healthy.
+In this PBS documentary, journalist and activist Michael Pollan talks about what to eat to be healthy.
 We know the food industry manipulates what we consume, from advertising to where things are placed in the supermarket, and Pollan investigates here how we must revolutionize the way we eat.